getify/You-Dont-Know-JS/types & grammar/ch5.md

 Here, `foo()` is evaluated first, and then possibly `bar()` depending on the result of the `foo()` expression.
 That definitely could result in different program behavior than if `bar()` was called before `foo()`.

-But this behavior is *just* left-to-right processing, it has nothing to do with the associativity of `&&`.
+But this behavior is *just* left-to-right processing (the default behavior in JavaScript!) -- it has nothing to do with the associativity of `&&`.
 In that example, since there's only one `&&` and thus no relevant grouping here, associativity doesn't even come into play.

 But with an expression like `a && b && c`, grouping *will* happen implicitly, meaning that either `a && b` or `b && c` will be evaluated first.